Ace of Cups

 Without a pause for RRR (‘repair, replace or remove’), there will be a hard path ahead when it comes to relationships.

-It is time to start thinking about fixing the situation you are in or looking elsewhere because there is no growth or fulfilment in your current position.
+It is time to start thinking about fixing the situation you are in or looking elsewhere because there is no growth or fulfillment in your current position.

 Although this can be difficult, there also has to be a list of priorities where ‘me’ is at least on the list!